fidesosu/passelimerit-docs/parts/responses/index.md

 |500|Internal Server Error|Stacktrace|Should not happen.
 An alert is generated and sent to our development team.|
 :::info From february 8, the new output format for the API:

-The previous output is a string containing json.
+The previous output is a string containing `JSON`.

-Example send sales invoice:
 ```text
 Status code:  200  —  OK
 Headers:  application/json; charset=utf-8
 Body:  {"CustomerId":"29fecd2e-ed07-4a1d-93f8-e6c24372f7d6","InvoiceId":"b6948bbc-79be-49ce-b92c-d17cd8c76001","InvoiceNo":"KALA00009","RefNo":null,"NewCustomer":null}
 ```

----
-The new output is an object (json):
+The new output is an `JSON` object:

-Example send sales invoice:

 ```json
 Status code:  200  —  OK